Sovereign immunity: Canada

 Canada inherited the common law version of Crown immunity from British law.
 However, over time, the scope of Crown immunity has been steadily reduced by statute law.
-As of 1994, section 14 of Alberta's Interpretation Act states, "no enactment is binding on Her Majesty or affects Her Majesty or Her Majesty's rights or prerogatives in any manner, unless the enactment expressly states that it binds Her Majesty."
-However, in more recent times "all Canadian provinces [...] and the federal government (the Crown Liability Act) have now rectified this anomaly by passing legislation which leaves the Crown liable in tort as a normal person would be.
+As of 1994, section 14 of Alberta's Interpretation Act states, "no enactment is binding on His Majesty or affects His Majesty or His Majesty's rights or prerogatives in any manner, unless the enactment expressly states that it binds His Majesty."
+However, in more recent times "all Canadian provinces ... and the federal government (the Crown Liability Act) have now rectified this anomaly by passing legislation which leaves the Crown liable in tort as a normal person would be.
 Thus, the tort liability of the government is a relatively new development in Canada, statute-based, and is not a fruit of common law."